coast-framework/coast/README.md

-This framework is only possible because of the hard work of a ton of great clojure devs who graciously open sourced their projects that took a metric ton of hard work.
+This framework is only possible because of the hard work of a ton of great clojure devs who graciously open sourced their projects.

 Here's the list of open source projects that coast uses:

 - [http-kit](https://github.com/http-kit/http-kit)
 - [hiccup](https://github.com/weavejester/hiccup)